The-Missing-UMCS/UM-WIX1002/README.md

 This journey has taught me so much.
 Not just about Java, but about the art of clean, readable, and efficient code.
 I’ve learned to appreciate the beauty of thoughtful design and the impact it can have on your work and mindset.

-For newcomers: You may encounter unfamiliar syntax like List, Set, Map, Stream, and Optional.
+For newcomers: You may encounter unfamiliar syntax like `List`, `Set`, `Map`, `Stream`, and `Optional`.
 Don’t let it intimidate you.
 With tools like ChatGPT, learning these concepts is easier than ever.
 Master them now because they’ll become invaluable in your FOP and Data Structure assignments (and later in your career).

 Remember, every great programmer started where you are now.
 Keep learning, experimenting, and growing.
 If you have questions, I’m always here to help at 017-780 9298 (WhatsApp/Telegram).